-LEVEL OF UN ICERTAINTY IMPACT Low and Annual Council considers affordability of rates and charges as part of each Long Term Plan and Annual Plan.
+LEVEL OF UN ICERTAINTY IMPACT Low and Annual Council considers affordability of rates and charges as part of each Long Term P and Annual Plan.
 The Long Term Plan contains a number of changes to levels of service to assist with affordability.
 Medium Council reass can bring for settlements t money collect short term the Council's growth strategy is detailed and the forecast rate of growth is conservative.
 Council reassesses its work programme each year as part of the Annual Plan process and can bring forward or delay projects if the growth rate is different or occurs in different settlements than forecast.
 If growth was lower than forecast this would result in less money collected through development contributions and a reduction of income.
 In the short term this would require additional borrowing and higher interest costs, but in the medium and long term Council would delay projects to manage this shortfall.
 Medium growth was I would delay growth rate v Council is pro Plan.
 This will Councils opti Council's growth strategy is detailed and the forecast rate of growth is conservative.
 If growth was lower than forecast this would result in lower financial contributions.
-Council would delay projects through the Annual Plan process to manage any shortfall.
-If the growth rate was faster than forecast Council would consider bringing projects forward.
-Council is proposing to not spend all RFCs received during the term of the Long Term Plan.
-This will provide a buffer is growth is lower than expected and will provide future Councils options for spending the funds, and to either repay loans faster than scheduled or to have a buffer in case development in the settlements is lower than expected.
-Medium if growth is h igher than foreca • ed to increase its l rovided for, therefore budget to maintain red significant.
-Medium to High and this will Council may or the levels decrease cos impact on the fir need to conside of service for act nancial results of O r either increasing ivities.
-A 1% move tely \$1 million p.a Council.
-If the var g or decreasing ra ement in inflatior n from those assumed iances are significant ites and charges n could increase or e Plan.
-There might Jun-20 Jun-21 Jun-22 Jun-23 Jun-24 Jun-25 Ten Year Average 3.30% 3.40% 3.50% 3.60% 3.70% 3.80% 3.3% 3.30% 3.40% 3.50% 3.60% 3.70% 3.80% 3.3% 2.80% 2.90% 3.00% 3.20% 3.40% 3.50% 2.9% 2.90% 3.00% 3.10% 3.30% 3.40% 3.60% 2.9% 4.30% 4.50% 4.70% 4.90% 5.10% 5.30% 4.4% 2.80% 3.00% 3.10% 3.30% 3.50% 3.70% 3.0% Medium/high the cost of b future intere cost would b protection a interest rate Council is als Interest rates used are based on advice from Price Waterhouse Cooper and includes the cost of both funds already borrowed and anticipated new debt at anticipated future interest rates.
-If actual interest rates are higher than the assumed rate, this cost would be rated for or future borrowing requirements adjusted.
-A degree of protection against fluctuating interest rates has been provided through the use of interest rate swaps.
-Council is also a member of the Local Government Funding Agency which provides access to loans at a lower rate than Council could obtain directly from banks.
+Cou would delay projects through the Annual Plan process to manage any shortfall.
+If the growth rate was faster than forecast Council would consider bringing projects forward Council is proposing to not spend all RFCs received during the term of the Long Term Plan.
+This will provide a buffer is growth is lower than expected and will provide future Councils options for spending the funds, and to either repay loans faster than schedu or to have a buffer in case development in the settlements is lower than expected. contributions.
+Council any shortfall.
+If the ing projects forward. n of the Long Term d will provide future faster than scheduled Medium if growth is h igher than foreca • ed to increase its l rovided for, therefore budget to maintain red significant.
+Medium to I High There is likely to be some variation in the actual rates of inflation from those and this will impact on the financial results of Council.
+If the variances are si Council may need to consider either increasing or decreasing rates and char or the levels of service for activities.
+A 1% movement in inflation could increadecrease costs by approximately \$1 million p.a. by year 10 of the Plan.
+There also be an impact on Council debt levels. iances are significant ates and charges n could increase or Jun-20 Jun-21 Jun-22 Jun-23 Jun-24 Jun-25 Ten Year Average 3.30% 3.40% 3.50% 3.60% 3.70% 3.80% 3.3% 3.30% 3.40% 3.50% 3.60% 3.70% 3.80% 3.3% 2.80% 2.90% 3.00% 3.20% 3.40% 3.50% 2.9% 2.90% 3.00% 3.10% 3.30% 3.40% 3.60% 2.9% 4.30% 4.50% 4.70% 4.90% 5.10% 5.30% 4.4% 2.80% 3.00% 3.10% 3.30% 3.50% 3.70% 3.0% Medium/hig jh the cost of b future intere cost would b protection a interest rate Council is als oth funds already st rates.
+If actual be rated for or fut gainst fluctuating swaps. so a member of t y borrowed and a interest rates are ure borrowing red g interest rates ha nticipated new d higher than the a quirements adjus s been provided nent Funding Age through the use of ency which provides